Is a Clutch Covered Under Warranty?

 The clutch interacts with the powertrain, but manufacturers typically exclude it from the powertrain warranty because it’s designed to wear out.

 For example, one ConsumerAffairs reviewer, Alex in California, shared their experience with a clutch failure on their Mini Cooper.
 Just a year after buying it, “the clutch no longer worked and the car would not move … [Our] service writer called and said that it was a burned-out clutch and that it would cost $3,500 to repair it,” Alex told us.
-“He said that it was not covered by warranty and that this usually happened because of abuse.”
+“He said that it was not covered by warranty and that this usually happened because of abuse.

-Does an extended warranty cover clutches?
+Do extended warranties cover clutches?

 It’s rare for extended warranties to cover clutches.
 If you find one that does, keep in mind it will have limitations.
 For example, a warranty might cover the clutch master cylinder but not the clutch disc or pressure plate.